 Tittle looks to his deep threat, Shofner, but the winds render the ball incomplete.
 Tittle throws directly to Packer Ray Nitschke on second down, but the linebacker drops the pass.
 Nitschke would later say he couldn’t feel his hands because of the bitter cold.
 He said it was an easy catch any other day.

 There’s 1:27 left.
 A quick touchdown and an onside kick is the Giants only hope.
 Shofner makes a catch at the Giant 45.
 Walton catches one at the 50.
 Hank Gremminger bats the ball away from Shofner on 2nd and 5, but a Green Bay offsides call gives the Giants another first down.

-Joe Walton makes a grab at the Packer 32 and the Giants call time out with 33 seconds left.
+Joe Walton makes a grab at the Packer 32, and the Giants call time out with 33 seconds left.
 Tittle fires in the end zone, and Whittenton nearly intercepts.
 Tittle fades back with 20 seconds left.
 The Packers haven’t been rushing Tittle hoping he’ll eat up more time in the pocket.
-Tittle follows the plan, an throws incomplete toward Walton with 8 seconds to go.
+Tittle follows the plan and throws incomplete toward Walton with 8 seconds to go.